Wockinine/Wockinine.github.io/_posts/2016-11-07-Copy-of-Using-Github-Template.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>During this lesson I had to follow instructions to effectively prepare my blog for its first gabriel post, which is this one you are currently reading.</td>
+    <td>During this lesson I had to follow instructions to effectively prepare my blog for its first gabriel post, which is this one you are currently reading.
+I used my quick typing abilities so I could complete as much work as I could in the small amountof time we had left.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>